ROBOTEAMCRV/roboteamCRV/README.md

 ###### Sensor System:

 The car has two ultrasonic sensors (**HCSR04**) consisting of 4 pins, positive, negative, trigger and echo, which are connected to the **Arduino Mega** board to provide the wall detection function.
 This works through ultrasonic waves that are emitted and received by it, detecting the proximity of an object, sending a logical signal to the board to execute an action.
-It also uses a vision sensor or camera, **Huskylens (Gravity)** to detect colored obstacles, which consists of four pins positive, negative, Tx (data transmission) and Rx (data reception) that are connected to the **Arduino Mega** board to pins 10 and 12 (Rx and Tx).
+It also uses a vision sensor or camera, **HuskyLens (Gravity)** to detect colored obstacles, which consists of four pins positive, negative, Tx (data transmission) and Rx (data reception) that are connected to the **Arduino Mega** board to pins 10 and 12 (Rx and Tx).

 ###### Detailed CAD file: